Share this itinerary with your friend:

 Iconic Peking Duck Dinner: Indulge in a signature feast at a renowned, time-honored restaurant.
 Savor the legendary roast duck, celebrated for its signature crispy skin, tender meat, and the subtle aroma of fruit-wood roasting.

-Day 3 Beijing
+Day 3 Beijing | Great Wall & Summer Palace

 breakfast, lunch

-Great Wall, The Summer Palace (UNESCO)
+The Great Wall (UNESCO), The Summer Palace (UNESCO)

 train station transfer in Beijing, train station - hotel transfer in Xi’an